Not why addiction, but why the pain? – Dr. Gabor Maté

 To prevent further harm and prevent relapse, it is up to treatment professionals to recognize the prevalence of trauma among individuals coping with addiction, routinely screen for trauma symptoms, and deliver the integrated, multidisciplinary treatment that has proven effective in treating co-occurring disorders.
 The Substance Abuse and Mental Health Services Administration offers a helpful manual for practitioners or anyone interested in learning more about trauma informed care in their Treatment Improvement Protocol (TIP) 57, Trauma-Informed Care in Behavioral Health Services.

-Treatment for co-occurring disorders, such as Roots through Recovery’s outpatient program (find out more here), offers clients effective ways to work through their trauma and find prosocial and physiologically beneficial ways of addressing the body’s response to trauma.
+Treatment for co-occurring disorders, such as Roots through Recovery’s extended care program, offers clients effective ways to work through their trauma and find prosocial and physiologically beneficial ways of addressing the body’s response to trauma.
 Programs that address trauma from a cognitive, emotional and physiological standpoint allow individuals suffering from trauma and addiction to achieve sustainable life change and support the development of coping skills.
-Some of the evidence based practices employed by treatment programs who embrace trauma-informed care are Somatic Experiencing, meditation and mindfulness, seeking safety and mindfulness-based cognitive therapy.
+Some of the evidence-based practices employed by treatment programs who embrace trauma-informed care are EMDR, Somatic Experiencing, Prolonged Exposure Therapy, Cognitive Processing Therapy, meditation and mindfulness, seeking safety and trauma-focused or mindfulness-based cognitive behavioral therapy.

 Stay informed!
 You can subscribe to our blog here to get updates straight to your inbox.